tangledhelix/DP_pascal/README.md

 (insert list markup here)

-- p. ix: changed "Protestanism" to "Protestantism" (Protestantism, like the primitive Church,)
+- p. ix: changed “Protestanism” to “Protestantism” (Protestantism, like the primitive Church,)
 - p. xxxiii:
-    - changed "Sarbonne" to "Sorbonne" (Expelled from the Sorbonne,)
+    - changed “Sarbonne” to “Sorbonne” (Expelled from the Sorbonne,)
-    - changed "be" to "he" (for the eucharist, he insinuated)
+    - changed “be” to “he” (for the eucharist, he insinuated)
-    - changed "Sarbonne" to "Sorbonne" (expulsion from the Sorbonne,)
+    - changed “Sarbonne” to “Sorbonne” (expulsion from the Sorbonne,)
-- p. xxxv: changed "Sarbonne" to "Sorbonne" (before the Sorbonne was in dependence,)
+- p. xxxv: changed “Sarbonne” to “Sorbonne” (before the Sorbonne was in dependence,)
 - p.
-94: changed "perfeet" to "perfect" (the most perfect harmony)
+94: changed “perfeet” to “perfect” (the most perfect harmony)
 - p.
-104: changed "terrribly" to "terribly" (I am terribly afraid)
+103: added missing quote mark based on context and 1875 Chatto & Windus edition (written in letters of gold.”)
 - p.
-110: changed "nnmber" to "number" (the number of our offences)
+104: changed “terrribly” to “terribly” (I am terribly afraid)
 - p.
-168: changed "sylllogism" to "syllogism" (a syllogism in due form,)
+110: changed “nnmber” to “number” (the number of our offences)
 - p.
-209: inserted missing opening quote mark ('if the confessor imposes) based on context as well as 1847 John Johnstone edition, 1875 & 1898 Chatto & Windus editions
+146: added missing quote mark based on context and 1875 Chatto & Windus edition (gone into desuetude’)
 - p.
-211: changed "was" to "has" (who has probed this question)
+168: changed “sylllogism” to “syllogism” (a syllogism in due form,)
 - p.
-286: changed "surmont" to "surmount" (to surmount external obstacles)
+204: added missing quote mark based on context and 1875 Chatto & Windus edition (than to live well.’)
 - p.
+209: inserted missing opening quote mark (‘if the confessor imposes) based on context as well as 1847 John Johnstone edition, 1875 & 1898 Chatto & Windus editions
+- p.
+211: changed “was” to “has” (who has probed this question)
+- p.
+218: added missing quote mark based on context (sufficient with the sacrament.’)
+- p.
+286: changed “surmont” to “surmount” (to surmount external obstacles)
+- p.
+322: removed extraneous closing quote mark based on context and 1875 Chatto & Windus edition (adored in the sanctuary)
+- p.
+340: removed extraneous closing quote mark based on context and 1875 Chatto & Windus edition (you may profit by my example.)
+- p.
+345: removed extraneous closing quote mark based on context and 1875 Chatto & Windus edition (any more than his book?)
-347: changed "M. de l aLane" to "M. de la Lane" based on 1890 Houghton, Osgood And Company edition.
+- p.
+347: changed “M. de l aLane” to “M. de la Lane” based on 1890 Houghton, Osgood And Company edition.
+- p.
+349: added missing closing quote based on context and 1875 Chatto & Windus edition (purgare, sed facere”.)

 ### Smooth Reading ###